xRuiAlves/fide-ratings-scraper/README.md

 /player/{{fide_number}}/history
 ```

-Get a full list of all the player's ELO ratings (in all the categories) along the past years.
+Get a full list of all the player's ELO ratings (in all the categories) along the past years, ordered by date (most recent first).

 ```json
 [